rolandobrown/grow.github.io/source/_posts/2015-08-24-taking-care-of-business-with-a-little-rspec.markdown

 - Got it?
 - Good.

 So, in respect for Team RSpec, I'll be using the spelling "Behaviour," instead of "Behavior" throughout the remainder of this post.

 Ok, enough exploration of music, learning and history.
 Let's get started.

 #Getting Started

-  {% blockquote %}
-  "RSpec is a Behaviour-Driven Development tool for Ruby programmers.
+>  "RSpec is a Behaviour-Driven Development tool for Ruby programmers.
 BDD is an approach to software development that combines Test-Driven Development, Domain Driven Design, and Acceptance Test-Driven Planning.
 RSpec helps you do the TDD part of that equation, focusing on the documentation and design aspects of TDD."" -Relish App
-  {% endblockquote %}

 ##Install